AceRNorth/gdsims/_sources/usage.rst

 Usage
 =====

-The program can be used in two ways: through a command-line interface or interacting directly with the :class:`Simulation` class through C++ code.
+The program can be used in two main ways: through a command-line interface or interacting directly with the :class:`Simulation` class through C++ code.
+There's also a Graphical User Interface available - more info on this in the :doc:`gui/gui_root` section.

 There also exists a more advanced option, where you can interact with the :class:`Model` and :class:`Record` classes directly, which may be added to the :doc:`user_guide/user_guide_root` in the future.